1. Home

 Move to a Different Layer (Layers only)

-Moves the selected entities from the current layer to another.
+Moves selected entities from the current layer to another.

 Search History

-After executing a search, the Search History panel displays your previous queries.
-Each entry shows an icon on the left: a book icon for Open Data searches or a stacked icon for Layer-based searches, helping you easily identify the source type.
-History entries are organized by recent use, and duplicate queries with identical titles and URLs are merged to maintain a clean history.
+After performing a search, the Search History panel lists your previous queries.
+Each entry includes an icon on the left: a book icon for Open Data searches or a stacked icon for Layer-based searches, making it easy to identify the source type.
+Entries are sorted by recent use, with duplicate queries (identical titles and URLs) merged to keep the history organized.

 Operators